chineduogada/landing-light-canarymail/README.md

 ## View App in Production

-Here is the production link to this [Data Table App](https://landing-light-canarymail.vercel.app/) project.
+Here is the production link to this [Landing Light App](https://landing-light-canarymail.vercel.app/) project.